alecloudenback/sst/readme.md

 -   Trains go in both directions
 -   FIFO queue to track passengers waiting to board
 -   Variable number of stations
--   (?)
-Some stations are more 'work', others residential

 Tracking variables
 -------------------